dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 * Organizes data by school year to provide for archiving older data for easy access.

-* Organizes data by functions including map data geodatabases in one location as well as map documents and annual SchoolSite Pro projections (and possible redistricting plans) in other easily recognizable locations.
+* Organizes data by functions including map data geodatabases in one location as well as map documents and annual SchoolSite Pro forecasts (and possible redistricting plans) in other easily recognizable locations.

 * Provides for easy copying of main data sets (streets, study areas, schools, etc.) into future years for ongoing updates and maintenance.